kernel-community/kernel/docs/resources/index.md

 # Create and Connect with Better Tools

 When we began this course, this was just a single page with a few of the best tools we knew and used in our own practice.
-Of course, when you gather 180 of the best and brightest minds together, a whole lot of interesting stuff falls out the cracks, so we've had to expand it into it's own entire section on the website.
+Of course, when you gather the best and brightest minds together, a whole lot of interesting stuff falls out the cracks, so we've had to expand it into it's own section on the website.

 The idea remains the same: you will only find the most useful, paradigm-shifting tools and resources here that we know of.
 This is not meant as a comprehensive and never-ending list of every tool available: it is a highly curated collection of things that have genuinely changed our day-to-day lives as developers, designers, product managers, and dreamers.